sacridini/Awesome-Geospatial/README.md

 * [mapbox-navigation-android](https://github.com/mapbox/mapbox-navigation-android) - Mapbox Navigation SDK for Android.
 * [MAPS.ME](https://github.com/mapsme/omim) - MAPS.ME — Offline OpenStreetMap maps for iOS and Android.
 * [Nutiteq Maps SDK](http://www.nutiteq.com/nutiteq-sdk/overview/) - C++ maps library for iOS, Android, Windows Phone and Xamarin with bindings for Java, ObjectiveC and C#.
+* [Organic Maps](https://github.com/organicmaps/organicmaps) - Organic Maps is a better fork of MAPS.ME, an Android & iOS offline maps app for travelers, tourists, hikers, and cyclists based on top of crowd-sourced OpenStreetMap data and curated with love by MAPS.ME founders.
+No ads, no tracking, no data collection, no crapware.
 * [WhirlyGlobe/Maply](http://mousebird.github.io/WhirlyGlobe/) - Objective C code that is able to read and render vector tiles(and style with mapnik xml) on iOS devices.
 * [XaMaps](https://github.com/AlexPshul/XaMaps) - Xamarin + Azure Maps.
 * [XFAzureMapTrials](https://github.com/Druffl3/XFAzureMapTrials) - Use Azure Maps REST APIs with Xamarin.Forms.